software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 Wow, that eliminates a lot of boilerplate code!
 Lombok has many other useful annotations as well, such as the [@Builder](https://projectlombok.org/features/Builder) annotation.
 Check the [documentation](https://projectlombok.org/features/) for more.

+{: .important-title }

+> ⭐ Bonus exercise
+>
+> Use Lombok annotations on classes to reduce boilerplate code in your project.

 ## REST APIs

 So far the user has interacted with our web application in the following manner: